 - Engagement: Like Facebook and Snap, most mobile users watch videos with the sound turned off.
 57% of LinkedIn users browse their feed on a mobile device, and 85% of people on mobile watch social media muted.
 A study by Instapage showed that, on Facebook, subtitled videos had significantly higher click-through and share rate than videos without subtitles.
 Embedding text gives the user immediate context as to the video’s topic, adding “thumb-stopping” appeal.

 - Clarity: Your viewers are more likely to remember your message if they can hear it and see it.
 Subtitles compensate for background noise, unfamiliar accents, and words that trail off.

 How to add subtitles?

 Kapwing’s tools are self-explanatory, so you should be able to go to Kapwing’s subtitle maker and know what to do.
 If you prefer, there are also several YouTube tutorials about using Kapwing’s Subtitle Maker.

-Open Kapwing’s free Subtitle Maker by navigating to Kapwing.com/subtitles.
+Open Kapwing’s free Studio.
 Kapwing is a free, online video editor, so you won’t need to install any software and you can access it from any device.
-If you use the free version, your output video will have a small watermark in the corner of the video.
+It's free to remove the watermark as long as you sign in.